ersignee/tiktokr/README.md

 2. Everyone who recommends TikTokr.

 ## Release 2.0
-The next release will have new features such as:
+The next release will have the following new features:
--Working follower and likes
+- Working followers tab
+- Working Likes tab

-Note that the followers and likes tabs in the menu aren't fully implemented yet.
+Note that the followers and likes tabs in the menu already exist in the current release but aren't fully implemented yet.